ryjen/prep-cli/README.md

 TODO
 ====
-- [ ] website/api for plugins and and configurations for common dependencies
+- [ ] website/api for plugins and docs
-- [-] parse archive versions from filename (2018-03-05 currently done in archive plugin)
+- [✓] parse archive versions from filename (2018-03-05 currently done in archive plugin)
 - [ ] store md5 hash of configs in meta to detect changes
 - [✓] store sub package.json in meta for dependencies
 - [ ] a way to rebuild a dependency or all dependencies
-- [ ] more security plugins (enforce digital signature?, chroot?)
+- [ ] more security plugins (enforce digital signature?, chroot to prep repository only?)
-- [ ] a way to install new plugins
+- [ ] a way to install new plugins and/or plugin management
 - [ ] consider RPATH flags for runtime
-- [ ] dependencies will be better as a tree rather than a list (need a good graph lib)
+- [ ] dependencies will be better as a tree rather than a list (to avoid version conflicts, need a good graph lib)
 - [ ] consider sqlite storage
-- [ ] test suite
+- [ ] complete test suite
 - [✓] convert plugins to compiled language
 - [ ] plugins may need to be interactive, currently not supported
+- [ ] to support plugin interaction, may need to move to fifo file based IO for non-user communication
-- [-] repository cleanup (builds, old versions, etc) (2018-03-05 partially done)
+- [✓] repository cleanup (builds, old versions, etc) (2018-03-05 partially done)
 - [ ] clion/intellij plugin
+- [✓] CMake integration
 - [ ] ability for plugins to add commands to prep
 - [ ] installers instead of embedding plugins into binary
-- [ ] plugin sdks for languages
+- [ ] plugin sdks for different languages
 - [ ] package.json in subdirectory support (recursive)
-- [ ] a strategy to lose dependency on 'prep run' (move library dependencies to system path)
+- [ ] a strategy to lose dependency on 'prep run' (move library dependencies to system path, `prep install system`?)
-- [ ] fix broken pseudo terms under dumb terminals (CLion)
+- [ ] consider not using pseudo terminals for non-unix systems or dumb termnimals like an IDE embedded terminal
+- [ ] make workflow video showing usage with vim

 Building
 ========

 Just make sure you do a `git submodule update --init --recursive`.
-The rest I leave up to you.
+The rest I leave up to you using CMake.

 Contributing
 ============